obarthel/amiga-smbfs/README.md

 This document describes the **smbfs** program, which implements an *SMB* file system for AmigaOS.

-This file system can be used to access files made available by file servers which implement the *SMBv1* protocol, such as *Microsoft Windows* or any other platform which supports the free *Samba* product.
+This file system can be used to access files made available by file servers which implement the *SMBv1* protocol (*SMBv1* is also called *CIFS*, which stands for *Common Internet File System*), such as *Microsoft Windows* or any other platform which supports the free *Samba* product.

 These files can be accessed using shell commands such as `List`, the *Workbench* or utilities such as *Directory Opus* as if the file server were a local disk drive.